 On the other hand, pull-ups have an elastic waistband that allows you to pull them up or down easily; hence the name diaper pants.
 Putting them on and taking them off is much easier, making it convenient for potty-training toddlers.

 Both diapers and pull-ups have a multilayer of absorbent materials.
-This material absorbs urine and holds it on as they have a waterproof outer layer.
+This material absorbs urine and holds it on as they have a waterproof outer layer, though you'll have to ensure that you store the diapers in a dry and cool place so the materials don't deteriorate.

 However, most parents claim diapers are more absorbent than pull-ups.
 Pull-ups have many spaces which may leak out urine.
 Also, pull-ups don't fit snugly, which may lead to high leaking rates.